Because Kirkhaugh Bridge is currently broken, alternative routes are described at the beginning of the route instructions.

 Distance 4.37 km or 2.72 miles

-A visit to the Church of the Holy Paraclete at Kirkhaugh is recommended.
-Further down the road and just before Randalholm bridge, the trail leaves the road on the left and climbs above the Ayle Burn towards the hamlet of Ayle.
-From the roadside enter the field gate and head diagonally up the field towards the far corner below Kirkside Wood on the left.
+A visit to the Church of the Holy Paraclete at Kirkhaugh is recommended before you walk south along the road beside the river.
+Further down the road and just before Randalholm bridge, the Tea Trail leaves the road on the left via a field gate and heads diagonally up the field towards the far corner below Kirkside Wood on the left.
 The path crosses meadows with ladder stiles and field gates before emerging from behind a barn onto the road at Ayle.

-Keep right along the road until just pass Townfield Farm and climb over the ladder stile and look for the stile in the drystone wall ahead.
+Keep right along the road until just pass Townfield Farm, climb over the ladder stile on the right, and look for the stile in the drystone wall ahead.
 Climb up and drop down and over to another stile on the left and further down in the drystone wall.
-This leads down to the Ayle Burn to a marker post, where hawthorns hide the approach to the footbridge.
+This leads down to the Ayle Burn and a marker post, where hawthorns obscure the approach to the footbridge.

-On the other side continue upstream and then up to another stile towards Clarghyll Hall.
-Pass through a field gate onto the track between the house and the out buildings on the right up to the road.
-Then turn left at the footpath sign and continue down the road to the road junction at the corner.
+After crossing the stream bear left and up across undulating field to another stile and onwards towards Clarghyll Hall.
+Pass through a field gate onto the track between the house on the left and outbuildings on the right on the road.
+Then turn left at the footpath sign and continue down the road to the road junction before the sharp bend.

 Clarghyll to YHA Ninebanks